Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: METHODOLOGY

 \subsection{Trajectory Planning}

 The key technical challenge lies in building a differentiable model to bridge the risk map and planning.
 To solve the problem, a planner's cost map is introduced.
 Through a perceptron layer, the risk feature $\boldsymbol{F}_{r}\in \mathbb{R}^{N \times 1 \times C}$ is decoded into the cost map $\boldsymbol{Z}\in \mathbb{R}^{N \times T \times M}$, which serves as the weighting parameters for the learning-based MPC planner, and $M$ represents the number of parameters in each time step.
 The learning-based MPC offers an interpretable planning process while facilitating the integration of physical constraints and explicit modeling of diverse vehicle dynamics.
+From an algebraic perspective, the nonlinear risk feature can be locally approximated by the quadratic objective function of the MPC planner.
+Specifically, in the vicinity of a nominal trajectory, a nonlinear function of system state perturbations can be approximated in a quadratic form.

 \textbf{Risk-aware Planner.} Since the risk map provides temporal guidance over the prediction horizon, we adopt a learning-based MPC planner in our framework.
-For each specific vehicle, the planner's system state vector $\boldsymbol{X}$ is as follows:

-where $s_k$, $v_k$, $l_k$, and $\varphi_k$ represent the longitudinal position, speed, lateral position, and heading angle of the vehicle at control step $k$, which corresponds with the prediction step. $s_k$, $l_k$, and $\varphi_k$ are defined in the ego coordinate.
+For each specific vehicle, the planner's system state vector $\boldsymbol{X}$ is as follows: where $s_k$, $v_k$, $l_k$, and $\varphi_k$ represent the longitudinal position, speed, lateral position, and heading angle of the vehicle at control step $k$, which corresponds with the prediction step. $s_k$, $l_k$, and $\varphi_k$ are defined in the ego coordinate.